Sovereign States Drug Consortium

 Important News and Deadlines

-Now in its tenth year of operation, the SSDC was first authorized by the Centers for Medicare and Medicaid Services (CMS) in 2006, in the approvals of the supplemental rebate State Medicaid Plan amendments of the founding Member States - Iowa, Maine, and Vermont.
+Now in its tenth year of operation, the SSDC was first authorized by the Centers for Medicare and Medicaid Services (CMS) in 2006 in the approvals of the supplemental rebate State Medicaid Plan amendments of the founding Member States - Iowa, Maine, and Vermont.
 Since 2006, the states of Utah, Wyoming, West Virginia, Oregon, and Mississippi have joined the SSDC and received CMS approval of their plans.
-In 2015, the states of North Dakota and Delaware will be seeking CMS approval as well.
+In 2015, the states of North Dakota and Delaware will be seeking CMS approval.

 The North Dakota Department of Human Services (DHS) Medicaid Program will begin supplemental rebate contracting later in 2015.